UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 - Transition : during authentication of user, we have to issues:

-  - success: in this case API will be redirect user from the initial page when authentication had been began first, in our case we will take `http://localhost:3000`.
+  - success: in this case API will be redirect user from the initial page when authentication had began first, in our case we will take `http://localhost:3000`.

   - failed: in this case API will be redirect user from the initial page when authentication had been began first, in our case we will take `http://localhost:3000/redirect/`.